-Dessert tables are it.
+Dessert tables at weddings are it.
 They’re the current trend.
 And I’ve got to say that I’m a fan – making a feature of dessert, the best part of any meal if you’re honest about it, makes for a wonderful way to feast on colour and individuality.

 For the same budget, or even less, you can artistically put together an assortment of mouth-watering temptations and knick knacks, candy and a whole barrel of fun, to produce a winning table that adds the perfect finishing touch to your meal.

 1. Trawl the web and have a look at what other weddings are doing in terms of dessert tables – you’ll be amazed at the diversity and originality out there.

 2. Choose a colour palette for your dessert table – I know this might sound pretentious, but if you narrow it down to a couple of complementary colours – like pastel yellow and pink, or a vintage look with subdued colour and hints of bright red – everything on the dessert table then looks incredible.